abdocs123/airbyte/docs/docs/contributing-to-airbyte/templates/connector-doc-template.md

----
-description: >-
+# Connector Doc Template

 This is the template that should be used when adding documentation for a new connector.
----

-# Connector Doc Template

 ## Sync overview